 Downsizing to a smaller home can feel overwhelming, especially for seniors who may be parting with decades of cherished items.
 However, with the right approach, downsizing presents an opportunity to simplify and organize your living space for better comfort and increased accessibility.
 Let’s explore some practical storage solutions and tips that make downsizing smoother and help maintain a clutter-free, safe environment.

-What are the best storage solutions for seniors with limited mobility?
+Practical storage solutions for seniors with limited mobility

 How can seniors maximize small spaces in their new homes?